 Restaurant projects can be incredibly fast moving, and dynamic.
 As a company, Local Kitchens has an inventive idea, and the ambition and drive to scale it.
 Jon, Andrew and Jordan expect a lot, but they and their team are fun to work with.
 They are the kind of client that we like having at WDA—their passion makes it easy for us to be passionate about designing.

-You can check out Local Kitchens’ Palo Alto location by visiting our site.
+You can learn more about our work for Local Kitchens’ Palo Alto location here.
 Working on these projects makes me want to have a Local Kitchen in my area, so that I can enjoy the foods that I miss from the City.

 In the meantime, back to hashtags, this one for me captures best what WDA and Local Kitchen have in common: #Passion4HospitalityInnovation.

-Lisa Boquiren; Chris Stokes, Architect; Katerina Leung, Architect; Sarah Mergy; Brenna Daugherty
+Contributors: Lisa Boquiren, Chris Stokes, Katerina Leung, Sarah Mergy; Brenna Daugherty